David-Desmaisons/ComposableAsync/README.md

 		    Highest
 		}

-EasyActor offers another factory SharedThreadActorFactory:
+SharedThreadActorFactory is a factory where actors will share the thread where they will be executed:

 		var factory = new SharedThreadActorFactory(priority:Priority.AboveNormal);

-All the actors created by this factory will live in the same thread.
 This option may be helpfull if you have to create a lot of actors which have to perform short lived methods and you do not want to create a thread for each one.

 ###SynchronizationContext

-EasyActor also garantees that code running after awaited task will also run on the actor Thread (in a similar way than task on UI Thread):
+EasyActor also guarantees that code running after awaited task will also run on the actor Thread (in a similar way than task on UI Thread):

 EasyActor also garantees that code running after awaited task will also run on the actor Thread (in a similar way than task on UI Thread):